voltwinbolt-oss/gcp-gke-test/README.md

 Ingress is a well deserved dedicated section in references Helpful detour for issue with ingress load balancer not assigning external ip https://cloud.google.com/kubernetes-engine/docs/concepts/ingress

-> I have skipped creating reserved static ip address,
-> since I do not plan on deleting the Ingress(es) for
-> the purposes of this project

 #### TLS:  Using Google-managed SSL certificates
 https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs